 The fear and spread of Coronavirus (COVID-19) has pushed many people to shelter in place during the quarantine.
 Suddenly, people are restricted to their homes.
 Since the disease is especially dangerous for seniors, it’s important that families help ensure that their loved ones can remain at home.
 But remaining home-bound can cause feelings of isolation and loneliness.

 It’s essential for your loved one to stay active, both physically and mentally, during any period of home quarantine.
-When your senior is home-bound, it’s easy for them to stop exercising and taking care of themselves.
-Here’s a look at some fun activities to keep your senior engaged and active when they can’t leave home.
+When your senior is homebound, it’s easy for them to stop exercising and taking care of themselves.
+Here’s a look at some fun activities to keep your seniors engaged and active when they can’t leave home.
 If you have disabled children in the home, check out our article on Keeping Children with Special Needs Active.

 1. Board Games

-2. Seated Yoga
+2. Seated Yoga for seniors

 One of the biggest dangers for seniors is an unexpected fall, and it usually happens because of poor balance.
 Your senior loved one can practice seated yoga a couple of times a week to improve flexibility and balance.
 If your loved one requires ambulation assistance, a caregiver can help them with some of these exercises.

-3. Indoor Gardening
+3. Indoor Gardening for seniors